RoryAJames/CalgarySingleFamilyPermits/README.md

 * Renamed the builders from their legal names to their marketing names.

-* Added a cost per sqaure foot column.
+* Added a cost per square foot column.

 * Added a construction duration column (the number of days between when a permit was issued and when it is deemed complete).